 “A study on cops found that their openness to experience was reduced after experiencing a traumatic event, which is significant because openness to experience is the only Big 5 trait linked to intelligence.
 I’ve explained before that negative experiences seem to reduce openness in a way that becomes obvious in context.
 Imagine that you experience an abusive relationship.
 You will become more aversive towards potential abusive relationships, which fall under the umbrella of “relationships”.
 You may become less willing to expose your vulnerable side in relationships and essentially this is one of the many issues with PTSD, an unwillingness to be vulnerable, to take risks.
 It’s really worth reading the full post on this concept.
 The relevance here is that openness may be a promoter for engagement with novel (and potentially risky/unknown) experiences.
 Novel experiences promote learning because these are the very situations needing to be learned (you don’t learn the already learned stuff).”

-The mechanism for this intelligence reduction I’ve proposed is the neurotransmitter dynorphin (the endogenous kappa-opioid receptor agonist), thus the title of the article.
+The mechanism for this intelligence reduction I propose here is the neurotransmitter dynorphin (the endogenous kappa-opioid receptor agonist), thus the title of the article.

 “Dynorphin mediates alcohol-related spatial learning and memory impairment.
 This occurs by disrupting glutamate neurotransmission in the hippocampus.
 Another study found stress-induced learning and memory impairment was mediated by dynorphin.
 This one is interesting because it is not limited to spatial cognition.
 Occlusal disharmony, a problem that can cause neck stiffness and psychiatric depression, was shown to cause memory and learning impairments mediated by dynorphin activity in the amygdala.
 It may be that pain aversion is mediated by dynorphin as well, which would explain this effect of the occlusal disharmony on learning and memory.
 Stress was negatively correlated to academic performance in high IQ students.”